GrinonBarrett/Taksidos/Core Rules/Creatures/Drakon.md

 **Creature Type**: A drakon is a drakomadeia.

-**Size**: Drakons tend to be about 30-50 feet in length, stand about two-thirds as high, and weigh between in excess of 500 pounds.
+**Size**: Drakons tend to be about 30-50 feet in length, stand about two-thirds as high, and weigh in excess of 500 pounds.
 They are great creatures.

 **Hitpoints**: A drakon has 5 hitpoints.